frederic-perez/AmE-dictionary/data/dictionary.md

 __dry humor__
 __dry run__ _n_ :two::hammer:
 __dry spel__
-__dry wall__ _n_ :three: A wide flat board used to cover walls or partitions; made from plaster or wood pulp or other materials and used primarily to form the interior walls of houses. :es: _pladur?_
+__dry wall__ _n_ :three: A wide flat board used to cover walls or partitions; made from plaster or wood pulp or other materials and used primarily to form the interior walls of houses. :es: _Pladur_
 __dryly__ _adv_ :two::hammer::astonished:
 __drywall__ _n_ A building material consisting of rectangular sections usually made of a gypsum plaster core bonded between layers of heavy paper, used especially in the construction of interior walls and ceilings. :es: _Pladur&copy;_
 __DSLR__